palletron/twistlock/README.md

 System
 ------

-The Rotterdam system listens for JSON-rpc requests given to it over a socket.
+The Twistlock system listens for JSON-rpc requests given to it over a socket.
 It will be capable of the following actions:

 1. Add container description.
 This command makes the service download or receive